-ACADEMIC PROGRAMS leading to a Bachelor of Arts, Bachelor of Science, Bachelor of Business Administration, or Bachelor of Social Work degrees, including pre-professional studies leading to admission to professional schools such as law, medicine, and engineering.
-Master of Education, Master of Ministry, Master of Arts in New Testament, Master of Divinity, Master of Business Administration, Master of Science in Clinical Mental Health Counseling, and Educational Specialist degrees are also offered.
+ACADEMIC PROGRAMS leading to a Bachelor of Arts, Bachelor of Science, Bachelor of Business Administration, Bachelor of Science in Nursing, or Bachelor of Social Work degrees, including preprofessional studies leading to admission to professional schools such as law, medicine, and engineering.
+Master of Arts in Teaching, Master of Education, Master of Ministry, Master of Arts in New Testament, Master of Divinity, Master of Business Administration, Master of Science in Clinical Mental Health Counseling, and Educational Specialist degrees are also offered.